rankastankovic/TEI2NIF/README.md

 The NLP Interchange Format (NIF), designed to facilitate the integration of NLP tools in knowledge extraction pipelines, provides support for part-of-speech tagging, lemmatization and entity annotation, enabling ELTeC level-2 layers transformation.
 Python code, including Jupyter notebook, is prepared for export from XML/TEI into NIF, available in colab subfolder.
 For Wikidata management mkwikidata (https://pypi.org/project/mkwikidata/) library was used and for working with RDF  rdflib (https://rdflib.readthedocs.io/en/stable/index.html).

 Samples of NIF files are in NIF subfolder.

+## impoved version March 2023

+In March 2023 the approach was improved, 9 languages are included.
+New jupiter notebook is available in folder notebook-9-lngs and data are in http://llod.jerteh.rs/ELTEC/.
+Related paper ...